guptaPrabhav/cyber-forensic-GPSD23/README.md

 ## Prerequisites

-run the following commands in your terminal to install requests and pysocks module in your pc.
+Run the following commands in your terminal to install requests and pysocks module in your pc.

 ```pip install requests```

 ```pip install pysocks```

 ## Steps to run